ReAttach is a mild, short-term intervention that focuses on optimizing stress and emotion regulation.

 Drs.
 Fanny Stempher

-When I discovered ReAttach I immediately knew: This is the “missing link” in my work!
+When I learned about ReAttach, I immediately knew this is the ‘missing link’ in my work!

 All child therapists should be able to apply ReAttach.
-It is the most friendly, accessible and effective method of achieving your treatment goals.
+It is the most friendly, accessible, and effective method for achieving your treatment goals.

 Deployed worldwide by a wide range of paramedics